AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Announcements {#announcements}

-On September 17, 2024, [Munchkin](/help/marketo/product-docs/administration/setup-administration/munchkin.md){target="_blank"} v.164 will begin rolling out to Marketo Engage instances that have the "Munchkin Beta" setting enabled in **Admin** > **Treasure Chest**.
+* **New Munchkin Version**: On September 17, 2024, [Munchkin](/help/marketo/product-docs/administration/setup-administration/munchkin.md){target="_blank"} v.164 will begin rolling out to Marketo Engage instances that have the "Munchkin Beta" setting enabled in **Admin** > **Treasure Chest**.
 It's scheduled to begin rollout to all other instances on October 29.
 This version updates Munchkin cookie creation.
 There are no changes in functionality.

+* **QR Code Deprecation**: On October 4, 2024, the QR code feature used in push notifications and in-app messaging assets will be deprecated.
+This includes using QR codes for a new test device, as well as creating new assets with QR codes.
+Deprecating features with lower usage allows us to reallocate their resources to the overall maintenance of Marketo Engage.